sermonis/node-server-connect/README.md

 </div>

-  Connect is an extensible HTTP server framework for [node](http://nodejs.org) using "plugins" known as _middleware_. [connect-rest](https://github.com/imrefazekas/connect-rest) is a featureful very easy-to-use middleware for [connect](https://github.com/senchalabs/connect) for building REST APIs.
+  Connect is an extensible HTTP server framework for [node](http://nodejs.org) using "plugins" known as _middleware_.
+Plugin [connect-rest](https://github.com/imrefazekas/connect-rest) is a featureful very easy-to-use middleware for [connect](https://github.com/senchalabs/connect) for building REST APIs.
 The library has a stunning feature list beyond basic rest functionality.

 ```js
 var connect = require('connect');